Harbor Cruises | 6 Daily Times

-Reservations are not required.
-Tickets can be purchased on day of cruise at the Hornblower Cruises ticket booth located at 970 North Harbor Drive, downtown San Diego, CA 92101 OR tickets can be reserved and purchased by calling 619-686-8715.
+Due to the popularity of the weekend cruises, reservations are strongly suggested.
+Tickets can be purchased on day of cruise, based on availability, at the Hornblower Cruises ticket booth located at 970 North Harbor Drive, downtown San Diego, CA 92101

 Enjoy the best sightseeing on San Diego Bay—with a professionally narrated tour of more